 Some of the papers contained in this volume elaborate on works first presented at the Retold, Resold, Transformed: Crime Fiction in the Modern Era conference co-organised by Christiana Gregoriou, David Platten, and Gigliola Sulis at the University of Leeds on 17-18 September 2013.
 The editors would like to thank the University for hosting and funding the conference, and the Crime Studies Network for supporting its realisation.
 As for the University of Leeds, we wish to thank in particular the School of Languages, Cultures and Societies (Italian, French, the ‘Language, Linguistics and Translation’ Research group, and the ‘Literary Studies’ Research Group), the School of English, the Leeds Humanities Research Institute (the ‘Cultural Exchange Group’), and the Student Education Fund of the Faculty of Arts.

 We are also grateful to the conference participants for their precious contributions.
-Special thanks go to the keynote speakers and roundtable panelists: the writer Peter Robinson, literary critic Barry Forshaw, translator Howard Curtis, and the publishers Francois von Hurter (Bitter Lemon Press), and Ilaria Meliconi (Hersilia Press).
+Special thanks go to the keynote speakers and roundtable panelists: the writers Peter Robinson and Gianrico Carofiglio, literary critic Barry Forshaw, translator Howard Curtis, and the publishers Francois von Hurter (Bitter Lemon Press), and Ilaria Meliconi (Hersilia Press).
 The engaging debates developed at the conference helped our understanding of crime fiction nowadays and stimulated the production of this collective volume.

 On the origins of modern crime fiction and on the links between the lives of criminals and literary texts, in relation to the authors quoted here, see: Gillespie 2008, Platten 2011, Scaggs 2015.